Picus-Security-Golang-Bootcamp/bitirme-projesi-pMertDogan/README.md

 # Patika - Picus Go Web Development Final Project

-On this final project we develop a REST API Backend built with Go to handle all CRUD operations.
+On this final project we develop  REST API Backend built with Go to handle all Basket Apps possible CRUD operations.
 Tech Stack is : Go , Gin , GORM, ZAP and PostreSQL

 Detailed endpoint definations can be found on Postman or Swagger(Auto Generated from Postman) document.